Richardsl/heatmap-calendar-obsidian/README.md

 ***e.g***  **[time:: 1 hours, 35 minutes] => intensity: page.time**

 ## Notes:
-- Download the [EXAMPLE VAULT](https://github.com/Richardsl/heatmap-calendar-obsidian/tree/master/EXAMPLE_VAULT) to try out the examples.
+- See the [EXAMPLE VAULT](https://github.com/Richardsl/heatmap-calendar-obsidian/tree/master/EXAMPLE_VAULT) if you want to test out the examples.
 - Not tested on phone/small screens
 - Doesn't adapt to darkmode yet
 - Week starts on Monday, not configurable yet